 Note that while most firms as well as law enforcement doesn't always require you to be a CPA in order for you to become a forensic accountant it is preferred, so you should make becoming a CPA your first educational goal.
 The American Institute of Certified Public Accountants (AICPA) recommends future forensic accountants complete the Fundamentals of Forensic Accounting Certificate Program which is a 12 module course; you should take as many forensic accounting courses available while earning your degree.
 Note that because forensic accounting is the legal and investigative aspect of the accounting field it may be a wise choice to declare criminal justice as your minor so you can take courses related to your long term goal.
 Here are some sample courses that fall in the forensic accounting category:

 Besides qualifying for your state CPA licensure you should also plan to earn your Certified Fraud Examiner (CFE) Certified in Financial Forensics (CFF), or both.

 The CFE is determined on a point basis.
-Education, experience, and certifications are all taken into consideration so if you have a Bachelor's degree and CPA licensure your only requirement is two years experience in an area specific to the detection or deterrence of fraud.
+Education, experience, and certifications are all taken into consideration so if you have a forensic accounting bachelor's degree and CPA licensure your only requirement is two years experience in an area specific to the detection or deterrence of fraud.
 This is where your internship and CPA experience requirements can help you save time on your path to becoming a forensic accountant.
 The following areas of experience are accepted: